-New Student Orientation will prepare and inform students about finding and using Howard University resources and navigating Howard University’s campus (history, housing, transportation, financial aid) through Virtual Howard, Becoming a Bison, and a university-wide week of activities during the week prior to the fall semester called “Bison Week.”
+New Student Orientation will prepare and inform students about finding and using Howard University resources and navigating Howard University’s campus (history, housing, transportation, financial aid) through our mandatory Pre-, Summer and Fall Orientation programs.

 ALL incoming students are required to complete Virtual Howard prior to starting classes on campus.